Puddlemere-United/sprint-1-api/README.md

 ## Contributing

-If you feel the need to contribute to this project, follow the steps below:
+To contribute to this project, follow the steps below:

 1. Go to the repository (https://github.com/Puddlemere-United/sprint-1-api).
 1. Fork the repository to your github account.